Hypnota: Pre-Crisis

-A stage magician who conceals her gender via masculine costume and false facial hair, Hypnota was accidentally shot in the head during the rehearsal of one of her act's illusions.
-Experimental surgery saved her life, but it also released a "blue electric ray of dominance" from her "mid-brain", granting her the ability to mesmerize others with a glance.
+Hypnota is a stage magician who conceals her gender via masculine costume and false facial hair.
+After her twin sister and assistant Serva accidentally shoots her in the head during an act, Hypnota undergoes experimental surgery to save her life and gains the ability to hypnotize others.

 Hypnota uses this new talent both in her stage act and in crime, including the selling of her mesmerized victims to slave merchants from the planet Saturn.
-Hypnota hypnotizes her twin sister, Serva, into becoming her assistant on stage and in crime.
-When Saturn's slave trade in Earthlings is banned as part of a peace treaty with Earth, Hypnota, hoping to revitalize her source of revenue, steals America's contingency defense plans against the ringed world in order to foment hostility and break the treaty.
+Hypnota hypnotizes her Serva into becoming her partner in crime.
+When Saturn's slave trade in Earthlings is banned as part of a peace treaty with Earth, Hypnota, hoping to revitalize her source of revenue, steals America's contingency defense plans against Saturn to foment hostility and break the treaty.
 Her warmongering efforts attract the attention of Wonder Woman.
-Hypnota battles Wonder Woman with the unwilling aid of Hypnota's twin sister Serva.
-Hypnota hypnotizes Wonder Woman a number of times, making her publicly humiliate herself and help her in her crimes and warmongering.
+Hypnota battles Wonder Woman with the unwilling aid of her twin sister Serva.
+Hypnota hypnotizes Wonder Woman, making her publicly humiliate herself and help her in her crimes and warmongering.
 Finally Wonder Woman breaks free of Hypnota's control and frees Serva from hypnosis, stopping Hypnota with the aid of a mirror that causes Hypnota to hypnotize herself.

 Hypnota, like many of Wonder Woman's enemies, is sentenced to prison on the Amazon penal colony Transformation Island.
-She, Blue Snowman, and 6 other super-villains later escape and pool their talents as Villainy Inc. Led by the Saturnian slaver Eviless, they become the evil eight.
+She, Blue Snowman, and six other super-villains later escape and pool their talents as Villainy Inc. Led by the Saturnian slaver Eviless, they become the evil eight.
 Hypnota rehypnotizes Wonder Woman temporarily during a fight with her, but her control is broken once again.
 The evil eight are again defeated by Wonder Woman.
 Whether or not Hypnota's masculine garb, which concealed her true gender throughout most of her first appearance and which she retained in her second appearance, is to be taken as anything more than a stage affectation is unclear.

 Post-Crisis

-In the Post-Crisis, Hypnota is referred to as "Hypnotic Woman".
+In the Post-Crisis, Hypnota is referred to as "the Hypnotic Woman".

 Future State

-Hypnota, now calling herself again Hypnotic Woman is a member of Amanda Waller's Justice Squad, using her powers of illusionism to disguise herself as Wonder Woman.
+Hypnota, now calling herself again the Hypnotic Woman is a member of Amanda Waller's Justice Squad, using her powers of illusionism to disguise herself as Wonder Woman.